-As a nation, we’re blessed with an abundance of natural beauty on our doorstep just waiting to be explored.
-Kiwi families have taken camping holidays in New Zealand’s idyllic landscapes for decades – many of us having grown up spending the summer tenting or caravanning at a popular location.
+As a nation, New Zealanders are blessed with an abundance of natural beauty on our doorstep just waiting to be explored.
+Kiwi families have taken camping holidays in New Zealand’s idyllic landscapes for decades — many having grown up spending the summer tenting or caravanning at popular locations.

 The growth of the New Zealand holiday park

 Our love of camping spurred the growth of the holiday parks in the early 1900s.
 Camping holidays first became popular in the 1920s when lightweight tents and portable furniture including tables, chairs and beds first became available.
 Motor camps, as they were called, were set up by local councils all over the country with about half located near beaches.
 Farmers offered camping on their land and people were welcome to pitch their tents on public land.

 From the 1930s, the government encouraged councils to provide land for camping and recreation.
 The granting of two weeks annual leave meant that almost everyone could afford an annual holiday and many chose camping.

 These days, you’ll find a holiday park in most corners of the country.
 Many of these have developed over the years from open fields with basic kitchen and toilet facilities into modern resorts catering for much more than the annual summer family camping holiday.

 Over the past fifty years or so, our nationwide network of holiday parks and more basic wilderness campsites have been the inspiration for Kiwis yearning to tour their own country.